jacob-stein1/emoji-sentiment-analysis/README.md

 - `emoji_frequencies.py`: Counts usage and frequency of emojis in CSVs

 ### Old Proof of Concept (`testing.py`)
-- Runs a basic test with TF-IDF text embedding, adn one hot emoji embedding
+- Runs a basic test with TF-IDF text embedding, and one hot emoji embedding
+- Won't work because we got rid of one hot emoji embedding :(

 ### Dataset (`training.csv`)
 - Unified dataset, reproducible by running `compile.py`